The Outbreak Of Synthetic Marijuana In New Haven

 Why Is Synthetic Marijuana Legal in New Haven?

-The inconsistencies between batches of synthetic marijuana make it hard to make any definitive statement about the class of drug as a whole.
+The inconsistencies between batches of synthetic Marijuana make it hard to make any definitive statement about the class of drug as a whole.
 However, it can be said with certainty that it is not safe for anyone to consume.
-If you or someone you love are addicted to synthetic marijuana, please come forward.
+If you or someone you love are addicted to synthetic Marijuana, please come forward.
 Even legal drugs can be highly addictive and dangerous.
-In the case of synthetic marijuana, you are putting your life at risk every time you use it.
-If you do need help, but don’t know where to start, reach out to a dedicated treatment specialist.
-They are available 24/7 to provide any assistance you may need.
+In the case of synthetic Marijuana, you are putting your life at risk every time you use it.
+If you need rehab-related help, contact a treatment provider.

 Cooper Smith earned his Bachelor’s in Writing for Entertainment from Full Sail University.
 While he was initially interested in a career in television, he saw an issue in his community and felt compelled to do something more.
 Now, he uses his knowledge to reach out to people who may need help and make the public aware of issues we are facing as a society.
 When he isn’t behind a computer, Cooper travels somewhere new.

 - CDC.
 (2016).
 Acute Poisonings from Synthetic Cannabinoids — 50 U.S. Toxicology Investigators Consortium Registry Sites, 2010–2015.
 Retrieved on August 22nd, 2018, from https://www.cdc.gov/mmwr/volumes/65/wr/mm6527a2.htm?s_cid=mm6527a2_w